🔼The name Arah: Summary

 - In Nehemiah 6:18 we meet another (or the same) Arah, whose son Shecaniah has a son-in-law named Tobiah, who is a man of significant status (see Nehemiah 2:10), also in part because his son Jehohanan has married the daughter of Meshullam, the son of Berechiah.

 🔼Etymology of the name Arah

-The name Arah comes from the verb ארח (arah), meaning to wander or travel:
+The name Arah comes from the verb ארח ('arah), meaning to wander or travel:

-For a meaning of the name Arah, BDB Theological Dictionary reads a timid Traveller?
+For a meaning of the name Arah, BDB Theological Dictionary reads a timid Traveler?
 NOBSE Study Bible Name List, far less timid, reads Wayfarer.
 And Alfred Jones (Dictionary of Old Testament Proper Names), bold as ever, offers Wandering.